jraslab/jraslab.github.io/_posts/2021-10-05-erik-sam-rotations.md

 #  - readability
 #  - standard
 ---
-The lab is lucky to host first-year MCB students Erik Black and Sam Fernandes for rotations this fall!
+The lab is lucky to host first-year MCB students Erik Black and Sam Fernandes for rotations this fall.
+We look forward to a stimulating quarter.
 Welcome!